AsumVictor/endiAPI/docs/NODEMAILER_SETUP.md

 ### Verify Email Configuration

 The email service is automatically initialized when the server starts.
-You can verify the configuration by checking the server logs:
+Verify the configuration by checking the server logs:

 ```
 ✅ Email service initialized and verified successfully